-(1) KLA-Tencor has a non-qualified deferred compensation plan under which certain executives and non-employee directors may defer a portion of their compensation.
+(1) KLA-Tencor has a non-qualified deferred compensation plan (known as "Executive Deferred Savings Plan") under which certain executives and non-employee directors may defer a portion of their compensation.
 Participants are credited with returns based on their allocation of their account balances among measurement funds.
-The Company controls the investment of these funds, and the participants remain general creditors of KLA-Tencor.
-Distributions from the plan commence following a participant's retirement or termination of employment or on a specified date allowed per the plan provisions, except in cases where such distributions are required to be delayed in order to avoid a prohibited distribution under Internal Revenue Code Section 409A.
-Participants can generally elect the distributions to be paid in lump sum or quarterly cash payments over a scheduled period for up to 15 years and are allowed to make subsequent changes to their existing elections as permissible under the plan provisions.
-The liability associated with deferred compensation plan is included as a component of other current liabilities.
-The Company also has a deferred compensation asset that corresponds to the liability under the deferred compensation plan and it is included as a component of other non-current assets.
-The plan assets are classified as trading securities.
+The Company controls the investment of these funds, and the participants remain general creditors of the Company.
+The Company invests these funds in certain mutual funds and such investments are classified as trading securities on the condensed consolidated balance sheets.
+Distributions from the Executive Deferred Savings Plan commence following a participant's retirement or termination of employment or on a specified date allowed per the Executive Deferred Savings Plan provisions, except in cases where such distributions are required to be delayed in order to avoid a prohibited distribution under Internal Revenue Code Section 409A.
+Participants can generally elect the distributions to be paid in lump sum or quarterly cash payments over a scheduled period for up to 15 years and are allowed to make subsequent changes to their existing elections as permissible under the Executive Deferred Savings Plan provisions.
+Changes in the Executive Deferred Savings Plan liability is recorded in selling, general and administrative expense in the condensed consolidated statements of operations.
+The expense (benefit) associated with changes in the liability included in selling, general and administrative expense were \$6.8 million and \$6.1 million for the three months ended December 31, 2015 and 2014, respectively.
+The expense (benefit) associated with changes in the Executive Deferred Savings Plan assets are recorded as gains (losses), net inselling, general and administrative expense in the condensed consolidated statements of operations.
+The amount of gains (losses), net included in selling, general and administrative expense were \$6.9 million and \$6.2 million for the three months ended December 31, 2015 an